kohkimakimoto/essh/website/content/docs/en/hosts.md

         "production",
     }
     ~~~

+    Tags mustn't be duplicated with any host names.

 * `props` (table): Props sets environment variables `ESSH_HOST_PROPS_{KEY}` when the host is used in tasks.
 The table key is modified to upper cased.

     ~~~lua